 Double protection against failure – Redundancy by B&R

-High availability systems with real processor redundancy are costly to implement and have conventionally been reserved for applications where the consequences of downtime are the most severe.
-B&R is breaking down these barriers and making high availability a cost-effective option for a previously unheard of range of applications.
+High availability systems with real controller redundancy are costly to implement and have conventionally been reserved for applications where the consequences of downtime are the most severe.
+Now, however, B&R is making high-availability systems much more attractive by reducing costs to previously unheard of levels.
 This development is based on X20 modules, which can be reconfigured with redundancy features at any time using Automation Studio 4.

 Put simply, unplanned controller downtime is unacceptable.
 As pricing calculations grow ever tighter, there is rarely room left over to account for the cost of production downtime.
 In power plants, offshore platforms, chemical and pharmaceutical plants and elsewhere, a failure also carries considerable risk of damage and injury.
 In critical applications, but also increasingly in classic machinery, there is a rising demand for high availability based on redundant control architecture.

 When a system contains two components that are identical or extremely similar, these components are said to be redundant.
 A high availability system is typically designed so that if one component would fail, its redundant counterpart would step in to take over its tasks.
 Since the likelihood of two of the same components failing at the same time is extremely low, this approach guarantees a very high level of availability.

 In order for a system as a whole to be considered a high availability system, it would have to include two of each and every component, plus the corresponding switching mechanisms.
 When one compares the cost of providing redundant components against the probability and cost of failure, redundant motors are rarely justified.
 When it comes to sensors, actuators and I/O modules, as well as fieldbus and IT networks, a redundant solution generally makes much more sense.
 The controller is the heart that makes redundant automation possible; if this essential yet complex component fails, it can have extremely dramatic consequences.

 Reducing the cost of redundancy